DrOncogene/hmis-alx-project/README.md

 4. API using flask and flasgger
 5. Front-end with HTML, CSS and ReactJS
 6. Connect frontend to the backend
-7. Deployment pipline with fabric, nginx and gunicorn
+7. Deployment pipline with fabric, nginx and gunicorn on AWS EC2 ubuntu 22.04 instance

 ## THE CONSOLE
 Written with python's cmd module.
 Mainly for testing the models.
 Available commands are